This privacy policy sets out how we look after people’s personal information. It was last updated on 01/12/2024.

 The specific data categories vary for each consultation or project.
 The data might include:

-• Information that you provide by participating, for example your email address.
-(This is only asked for if you want us to contact you with results of the consultation or to pass your contact details to another organization so they can for example keep you informed about the project).
+Information that you provide by participating, for example your email address.
+(This is only asked for if you want us to contact you with results of the consultation or to pass your contact details to another organisation so they can for example keep you informed about the project).

 Members of the public we work with on projects